apostrophecms/apostrophe-documentation/other/field-types/string.md

 For instance, if your field's `name` is `lastName` and you set `sortify: true`, `lastNameSortified` will automatically be created and used when sorting on the `lastName` field.
 This provides case-insensitive sorting that also ignores punctuation differences.

+{% hint style='info' %}
-Note that if you add `sortify: true` to an existing field, existing objects will get the sortified version of the field the next time you run the `apostrophe-migrations:migrate` command line task.
+Note: If you add `sortify: true` to an existing field, existing objects will get the sortified version of the field the next time you run the `apostrophe-migrations:migrate` command line task.
 Migrations like this only need to be run once because on future updates or inserts of a document the sortified property is automatically set.
+{% endhint %}

 ## Settings